Why Invest in PE

 - Invest alongside company management to ensure alignment of interests.

-- Take environmental, social and governance factors into account when making an investment and aim to improve their companies’ performance on these metrics over time.
+- Take environmental, social and governance factors into account when making an investment.

 - Are able to manage assets through economic cycles.